FAQs

 What do you charge?

-The standard fee is $160.00 for a Masters level therapist.
-There is a 24-hour cancellation policy to avoid a session charge.
+The standard therapy fee is $175.00 for a Masters level therapist.
+The initial psychiatric evaluation fee with a psychiatric nurse practitioner is 250.00 and psychiatric follow up appointments are 125.00.
+There is a 48-hour cancellation policy to avoid a session charge.

 Will you consider a lower fee?